MBilalQureshi/codestar/README.md

 The TEMPLATES setting also has APP_DIRS set to True, which means that Django will also look for a templates directory inside all our app directories.
 Finally, in our project, we set TEMPLATES_DIR value to the templates directory in our base, or top-level directory.

+Whitenoise -> Deployment with static files: The deployed app will then look as nicely styled as the local development version.

+To do this, we will use a Python package named WhiteNoise. pip3 install whitenoise~=5.3.0, python3 manage.py collectstatic , python3 -V(check python version), add python version in runtime.txt file